 For more information about authenticating applications and managing their access to Google Cloud resources, see the information about service accounts, roles, and permissions in IAM overview.

-To monitor the use of Bare Metal Solution server resources by SAP HANA, you can install the Google Cloud monitoring agent for SAP HANA.
+To monitor the use of Bare Metal Solution server resources by SAP HANA, you can configure Google Cloud's Agent for SAP to collect the SAP HANA monitoring metrics.
+This feature is available from version 2.0 of the agent.
+For more information, see SAP HANA monitoring metrics collection.

-Google Cloud coordinates the scheduling of planned maintenance on your Bare Metal Solution machines with you and does not proceed without your approval.
+Google Cloud coordinates the scheduling of planned maintenance on your Bare Metal Solution servers with you and does not proceed without your approval.

 If any unplanned maintenance is urgently required, Google Cloud notifies you as soon as reasonably possible to avoid or minimize any disruption to your SAP applications.